 I won’t pretend I have every answer.
 But to me, one thing is clear: instead of seeking absorption into old and existing political forms, Hong Kong could define its own voice by leading.
 A creative commitment to, for example, providing universal access to housing and healthcare, ending all policing, and extending the Right of Abode to all, would make this city a true model for the world, and do far more to advocate for Hong Kong’s fitness for self-determination than xenophobia and nativism.
 It could be the foundation of the long-sought after—but always elusive—“Hong Kong culture.”

 Total decolonization may seem impossible.
 But much of the change required for decolonization is psychological — as scholars such as Frantz Fanon and Kuan-Hsing Chen have argued — and requires envisioning this time of crisis as an opportunity to break from given forms.
-Karl Marx wrote that the proletarian social revolution of his times could not begin until it had “stripped off all superstition from the past.”
+Marx wrote that the proletarian social revolution of his times could not begin until it had “stripped off all superstition from the past.”
 The best argument for Hong Kong’s self-determination can be found not in a stubborn retrenchment in tradition—but in radically imagining new forms and content for revolutionary action.